se-for-sci/se-for-sci.github.io/content/week02/advanced_steps.md

 in a single timeline.
 You don't see any diverging and converging path anymore.
 Commits made in parallel in the `master` branch appear now after the `better_code` commits.

+Use this online tool: https://learngitbranching.js.org/?NODEMO to build examples that highlight the difference between `merge` and `rebase`.

 ## Example of a complex git repository

 Let's now navigate to the BitBucket page of a large collaborative project I